pleasantone/adif_merge/README.md

-It tries to automate the decision making process for conflicts between log entries, and will tend to treat .adif files with "lotw" in their name as more authoritative for some fields, for instance, if there is a conflict between QRZ and LOTW on ITU and CQ zones, since they are calculated by ARRL and manually entered by QRZ.
+It tries to automate the decision making process for conflicts between log entries, and will tend to treat .adif files with "lotw" in their name as more authoritative for some fields.

 For a complete look at the decision making process, read the code.
 It's commented, including caveats and is designed to be easily modifiable.